bonifield/pcap-archiver/README.md

 ## To Do
 - [x] setup script
+- [ ] output path options for PCAP fetch, vs using the present working directory
+- [ ] "or" statements for fetching PCAP
+- [ ] time range selection statements for fetching PCAP
 - [ ] more metadata fields for easier searching and fetching
 - [ ] Use the Elasticsearch libraries
 - [ ] Add cronjob and tcpdump/netsniff-ng helper notes